litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    PMID25136305        TITLE         <mark class="annotated-text">The influence of expertise on brain activation of the action observation network during anticipation of tennis and volleyball serve</mark>s        ABSTRACT           In many daily activities, and especially in sport, it is necessary to predict the effects of others' actions in order to initiate appropriate responses.
+                    PMID25136305        TITLE         <mark class="annotated-text">The influence of expertise on brain activation of the action observation network during anticipation of tennis and volleyball serve</mark>s        ABSTRACT           In many daily activities, and especially in sport, it is necessary to predict the effects of others&#39; actions in order to initiate appropriate responses.
 Recently, researche…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"